 Since I had become really paranoid about string breakage, I also used Big Bends Nut Sauce which I believe has been really helpful for minimizing the amount of friction at the contact points.
 Lastly, I used Dunlop Micro Fine Guitar Polish 5410, to remove the thin layer of oxidized frets and also tried to thin out those excessive amounts of lacquer on the high register.

 After I was done with this almost “enforced” upgrade and restrung my Strat with Elixir Optiweb 19027 Custom Light (not in the video) set.
 Then with the final touch of Dunlop Formula 65 Polish featuring Thomann Polishing Cloth here’s what I got 🙂

 Along with this brutally honest review, I also wanted to record a demo video (MyDukkan style) in which I just played a couple of riffs, lines and some impro solos and riffs.
 If you are interested, I highly suggest you watch this video.

 In this video, I’m using my ENGL E570 all-tube preamp, ENGL Cabloader directly into the RME Babyface PRO audio interface.
 Also added a touch of Lexicon reverb (VST).
 For the video, I had to restring my Fender Strat with Elixir Optiweb 19002 set.

 What to say about a classic Fender Stratocaster?
-I strongly advocate that many Fender models regardless of their series or models (down to Squier Affinity, Mexico Strats, American ones…) promise a huge value and they are most of the time very consistent with quality.
+I strongly advocate that many Fender models, regardless of their series or models (down to Squier Affinity, Mexico Strats, and American ones…) promise a huge value and are mostly very consistent with quality.

-I hope you have found this article and video useful, please share if you want to support my website.
-Many thanks for your time, and see you in the next article!
+I hope you have found this article and video useful, thanks for visiting my blog and supporting me so far!
+I will hopefully see you in the next review here!